January Gardening Tips and To-Dos for the Pacific Northwest

 Crop Rotation

 Vegetables should be rotated every year.
-Crop rotation not only prevents the build-up of soil-borne pests and diseases but also allows nutrients in the soil to be replenished.
+Crop rotation prevents the build-up of soil-borne pests and diseases and allows nutrients in the soil to be replenished.

 Members of the same plant family shouldn’t be planted in the same garden space more than once every 3-4 years.